modyo/modyo-docs/docs/brand/colors.md

 ### Color palette

-Our brand is well suited to the following colors:
+Our brand works well with the following colors:

 <table class="no-border">
 <tr>